bonsthie/llvm-project/README.md

 # H2BLB Custom Backend Learning
-This is a **toy architecture** created to learn how to build an LLVM backend.
+This is a **toy architecture** created to learn how to build an LLVM backend using GISel.
 The main code of this backend is available in [llvm/lib/Target/H2BLB](llvm/lib/Target/H2BLB).

 Currently, the backend provides: